Spatial preferential attachment networks: Power laws and clustering coefficients: Methods of proof

-\begin{proof} As in Theorem~2.1 in~\cite{YukichPenrose} the proof relies on a first moment calculation, then a second moment calculation which is performed under a stronger uniform moment condition, and finally a step to allow the removal of this extra condition.
+\begin{pf} As in Theorem~2.1 in~\cite{YukichPenrose} the proof relies on a first moment calculation, and then a second moment calculation which is performed under a stronger uniform moment condition, and finally a step to allow the removal of this extra condition.